 Find answers to the most important questions about products and markets.

-As market leader in enterprise application software, SAP pursues a commitment to helping companies of all sizes and industries run better.
+As market leader in enterprise application software and cloud company with the greatest number of users, SAP pursues a commitment to helping companies of all sizes and industries run better.
 With its software and services offering - whether deployed in the cloud or on-premise -, SAP empowers people and organizations to work together more efficiently and use business insight more effectively to stay ahead of the competition.

 Cloud Computing is a generic term for flexible, IT-related services available through, or hosted on, the Internet for consumers and business, including storage, computing power, software development environments, and applications, combined with service delivery.
 Accessed as needed “in the cloud,” these services eliminate the need for in-house IT resources.